 For some more interesting information about ants, please refer to this link.

-Common Spiders You Can Find in Singapore
+Common Snakes You Can Find in Singapore